auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 that the suggested way of producing longer outputs with the original PBKDF2 fails at.

+# Deployment Considerations:

+A deployment designer may notice that the Global Password Prehash Protocol has no less than 21 parameters, but the thing to remember is that the G3P is carefully designed so that almost every parameter must be an exact match.
+If the match isn't exact, then the outputs will be cryptographically independent to any efficient observer who isn't privy to all the inputs.

+There are a few exceptions: there are some trivial (but largely uninteresting) "collisions" involving HMAC-SHA256 keys.
+This is dictated by an external standard.
+Additionally, there are some truncation and other gotchas the echo-header and echo-key parameters.
+All other collisions on the G3P are cryptographically non-trivial.

+All parameters fall into one of five categories: things needed only _once_ near the beginning of the computation, things needed _sporadically_ throughout a computation, things needed _constantly_ throughout a computation, parameters that determine how _expensive_ a key stretching phase will be to compute, and parameters that can be used to efficiently _tweak_ the output after key-stretching has been performed.

+Additionally, there is a visibility graph between parameters.
+For example, being able to specify the "username" and compute the output hash yourself on your own hardware implies that your computer must know every other parameter.
+Being able to specify the "password" implies knowledge of every parameter other than the "username", which can be hidden behind a hash using partial evaluation.

+Your computer must know the plaintext of any "tag", if you are specifying either the username or password.
+However, plaintext HMAC-SHA256 keys can always be replaced with two intermediate SHA256 states via parital evaluation.

+These intermediate states are essentially two SHA256 hashes of the plaintext HMAC key.
+As these are constant and must be known to your computer, using self-documenting globally unique identifiers (seguids) as HMAC-SHA256 keys allow you to indirectly convey a message via these intermediate states.
+This approach happens to be the only way to include a self-documenting domain separation constant in the computation of HMAC's outer pad.

 # Major changes since Version 1:

 1. In PHKDF version 1's slow extract function, the block generator was